Jack L. Warner: Early years

-Benjamin Warner's decision to move to Canada in the early 1890s was inspired by a friend's advice that he could make an excellent living bartering tin wares with trappers in exchange for furs.
-Their sons Jack and David were born in Ontario.
-After two arduous years in Canada, Benjamin and Pearl Warner returned to Baltimore, bringing along their growing family.
-Two more children, Sadie and Milton, were added to the household there.
-In 1896, the family relocated to Youngstown, Ohio, following the lead of Harry Warner, who established a shoe repair shop in the heart of the emerging industrial town.
-Benjamin worked with his son Harry in the shoe repair shop until he secured a loan to open a meat counter and grocery store in the city's downtown area.
+In the early 1890s, Benjamin Warner decided to move to Canada, following a friend's advice that he could make an excellent living bartering tin wares with trappers in exchange for furs.
+Sons Jack and David were born in Ontario.
+After two arduous years in Canada, the Warners returned to Baltimore, where two more children were born, Sadie and Milton.
+In 1896, they relocated to Youngstown, Ohio, following the lead of the eldest son Harry, who had established a shoe repair shop in the burgeoning steel town.
+Father and son worked in the repair shop until Benjamin secured a loan to open a downtown meat and grocery store.

-Jack spent much of his youth in Youngstown.
-He observed in his autobiography that his experiences there molded his sensibilities.
-He wrote: "J. Edgar Hoover told me that Youngstown in those days was one of the toughest cities in America, and a gathering place for Sicilian thugs active in the Mafia.
+Jack spent much of his youth in Youngstown, and wrote of his formative experiences there in his autobiography: "J. Edgar Hoover told me that Youngstown in those days was one of the toughest cities in America, and a gathering place for Sicilian thugs active in the Mafia.
 There was a murder or two almost every Saturday night in our neighborhood, and knives and brass knuckles were standard equipment for the young hotheads on the prowl."
-Warner claimed that he briefly belonged to a street gang based at Westlake's Crossing, a notorious neighborhood located just west of the city's downtown area.
-Meanwhile, he received his first taste of show business in the burgeoning steel town, singing at local theaters and forming a brief business partnership with another aspiring "song-and-dance man".
+Warner claimed that he briefly belonged to a street gang in Westlake's Crossing, a notorious neighborhood west of downtown.
+Meanwhile, he received his first taste of show business, singing at local theaters and partnering with another aspiring song-and-dance man.
 During his brief career in vaudeville, he officially changed his name to Jack Leonard Warner.
 Jack's older brother Sam disapproved of these youthful pursuits.
 "Get out front where they pay the actors," he advised Jack.
 "That's where the money is."